ctools/ctools/doc/source/reference_manual/ctlike.rst

 Synopsis
 --------

-Determines source model parameters, such as flux, spectral index, source position, and source extent from a maximum likelihood analysis of CTA data.
+Determines the flux, spectral index, position or extent of gamma-ray sources using maximum likelihood model fitting of CTA data.
 The analysis can be done in a binned or an unbinned formulation of the log-likelihood function.
 For binned analysis, a counts cube produced by :doc:`ctbin` is required.
+If several observations have been stacked into a single counts cube, an exposure cube, a PSF cube and a background cube have to be provided.
+For a single observation it is sufficient to specify the instrument response function.
 For unbinned analysis, an event list processed by :doc:`ctselect` is required.
-Based on the input file format, ctlike automatically selects between binned and unbinned maximum likelihood analysis.
+Based on files specified on input, ctlike automatically selects between binned or unbinned analysis.
+The tool can also be applied to lists of observations, specified in form of an observation definition file in XML format.
+Events of each observation are kept separate, and are associated to their appropriate instrument response function.

 General parameters